1-Day Tokyo DisneySea Itinerary

 Once you wake up from wherever it is that you are sleeping, eat breakfast, and then get started on your day…

-Arrive Early – If you’re staying at the MiraCosta, you’ll want to arrive at the special entrance at least 30 minutes before official park opening.
+Arrive Early – If you’re staying at the MiraCosta, you’ll want to arrive at the special entrance at least 45 minutes before official park opening.
 If you’re staying at the Hilton Tokyo Bay or another non-Disney hotel, you will want to arrive even earlier than that.

 In an ideal world, you’d arrive to the turnstiles at least an hour before park opening…and you still won’t even be at the front of the line!

-Skip Toy Story Mania – Toy Story Mania is the single most popular attraction in all of Tokyo Disney Resort, and there is a mad dash for it once the turnstiles open.
+Skip the Stars – The three most popular attractions at Tokyo DisneySea are Toy Story Mania, Tower of Terror, and Soaring: Fantastic Flight.
+There will be a mad dash for this trio once the turnstiles open.
 Seriously, it’s like the running of the bulls, if all the bulls were super polite.

 Ride Journey to the Center of the Earth – One of Disney’s best queues anywhere leads to a hybrid dark ride and thrill ride that is inside Mount Prometheus, Journey to the Center of the Earth is Tokyo DisneySea’s flagship attraction.